szapata-bio/HLA_inference/README.md

 ![Same 10 patients — THNet](notebooks/figures/rosati_thnet_final_random10.png)
 ![Genotype capture outcome by locus, both methods](notebooks/figures/rosati_insights_summary_final.png)

-THNet outperforms HLAGuessr at every single locus.
-This is notable precisely because the comparison is biased in favour of HLAGuessr, which had prior training exposure to this cohort, while THNet had none.
+The two methods disagree depending on which metric is used.
+THNet achieves a higher full-genotype capture rate at every single locus — notable because the comparison favours HLAGuessr, which had prior training exposure to this cohort, while THNet had none.
+At the individual-allele level, however, HLAGuessr shows higher sensitivity overall (51.2% vs 43.3%), meaning it correctly flags more individual alleles in total; THNet is comparatively better at completing *both* alleles together for the same patient, even though it catches fewer alleles overall.
+The two metrics are measuring different things — one rewards any correct allele call, the other only rewards a fully completed genotype — and neither method "wins" cleanly across both.

 DRB1 remains the strongest locus for both methods; DPB1 and C remain the weakest.
-"Partial True" — a real allele displaced by a higher-scoring false positive — is rare for both methods (0% for HLAGuessr, 0.5–4.2% for THNet); the dominant failure mode is simple omission, not active confusion between alleles.
+"Partial True" — a real allele displaced by a higher-scoring false positive — is rare for both methods (0% for HLAGuessr, 0.5–4.2% for THNet); the dominant failure mode for both is simple omission (a real allele never reaching the confidence threshold), not active confusion between alleles.

 A consensus approach was also tested, requiring agreement between both methods at high confidence, and it performed substantially worse than either method alone — requiring cross-method agreement discards valid signal without meaningfully improving precision.